floss1138/dbDotCad/README.md

 Draw something and maybe add some text and create an attribute definition
 `att`
 The attribute definition window should appear.
-In the Tag field name the attribute key for example 'DDC_TITLE' (DDC_TITLE will be the key, the value will be the Title)
+In the Tag field, name the attribute key, for example 'DDC_TITLE' (DDC_TITLE will be the key, the value will be the Title)
 In the Default drop down select Title (format none or define as desired).
 In the Mode area, it's possible to not see this on the drawing by ticking Invisible.